xsj3n/AD-IaC-Lab/README.md

 This repository contains a Terraform and Ansible project to deploy two domain controllers on Proxmox.
 It also contains a Nix flake I used to manage my local environment on NixOS.

-The `bin/proxmox_terraform_setup.sh` is also provided to automation the configuration of Proxmox in prepartion of use with Terraform.
+The `bin/proxmox_terraform_setup.sh` script is also provided to automation the configuration of Proxmox in prepartion of use with Terraform.

 ## Requirements